May 11, 2023 Update: Essential Trail Maintenance Workshop with the Appalachian Trail Conservancy

 If you could not attend this year, keep an eye on our club calendar for next year or visit the AT's events page for additional opportunities: https://appalachiantrail.org/events/.

-A Chance Encounter with Trail Maintainers in Maine
+September 8, 2019 A Chance Encounter with Trail Maintainers in Maine By Hal Wright

 The man carrying a chainsaw to Little Bigelow Lean-to stuck out his hand and introduced himself: “Hi, I’m Hawk Methany.”
 My canine companion Sofia and I would stay at the lean-to that night, waiting out a thunderstorm which threatened to bring hale and high winds, on the third night of a six-day section hike.